Dr Georgina Heath

 I am a Highly Specialist Clinical Psychologist registered with the Health and Care Professions Council (HCPC) and a Chartered Psychologist registered with the British Psychological Society.
-I have experience working in a specialist NHS eating disorders service (including both inpatient and outpatient services) within South West London and St George’s NHS Trust.
-Whilst working within this service I received training in Cognitive Behavioural Therapy - Enhanced (CBT-E) from the Centre for Research on Eating Disorders at Oxford (CREDO).
-CBT-E is a specialist and evidence based treatment for eating disorders, which I continue to utilise within my private work.
+I have extensive clinical experience working with eating disorders in both specialist inpatient and outpatient NHS eating disorder services as well as in private practice.
+I am trained in Cognitive Behavioural Therapy - Enhanced (CBT-E) from the Centre for Research on Eating Disorders at Oxford (CREDO).
+CBT-E is a specialist and evidence based treatment for eating disorders, which is the primary recommended treatment for adult eating disorders by the National Institute for Health and Care Excellence (NICE) Guidelines.

 I employ an empathic, warm and nonjudgmental approach in therapy and love working collaboratively with clients to improve their wellbeing.
 I recognise the importance of building a strong therapeutic relationship and aim to help the people I work with feel listened to and understood.
 I believe in tailoring therapy to meet my client's needs, and may draw on a range of different therapeutic techniques and models in my work (for more information about the therapies I offer please see the “therapy” section).

 I strongly believe that as a society we are under increasing pressure to conform to stringent and often unobtainable beauty standards, and this is fuelling an increase in low self-esteem, poor body image and unhealthy relationships with food.
+I am a passionate advocate for intuitive eating (listening to your body's internal cues) and the Health at Every Size Approach.
 Within my therapeutic work I am a strong advocate for clients building upon their existing strengths and surrounding themselves with resources that will benefit their recovery.
 I frequently arm my clients with a range of helpful articles, books, Ted Talks, podcasts, and social media pages to ensure that their lives become as recovery focussed as possible.

 I am passionate and committed to helping individuals regain a healthy and happy relationship with food and their bodies.